Financial Aid

 Work-Study

 Work-study is an excellent opportunity for both the student and the employer.
-It allows you to work for an office or organization on the campus or for certain approved off-campus employers.
+It allows you to work for an office or organization on campus.
 You have a job with a schedule that revolves around your school schedule.
-Work-study earnings are taxed at a lower rate than regular earnings; and the following year work-study earnings are excluded as income on the FAFSA.
-The federal or state government pays a large portion of the student’s wage, so employers have an extra incentive for hiring work-Study students.
+Work-study earnings are taxed at a lower rate than regular earnings, and the following year work-study earnings are excluded as income on the FAFSA.

 Work-Study Job Listings